rud-ninja/power_consumption/README.md

 #### Libraries used:
 Pandas, Numpy, Scipy, Matplotlib, XGBoost, statsmodel, sklearn

+#### Forecasting algorithm used:
+Extreme gradient boosting or XGBoost regression.

 #### The dataset:
 Power consumption by the city of Tetouan in Morocco.
 The dataset is available on Kaggle.
 All observations were made at an interval of 10 minutes for a whole year.
 Power is distributed to the city from 3 zones.
 In this task, the consumption from all the zones have been added and all analyses have been performed on the *Total* consumption for any time duration considered.